IamSantoshKumar/Toxic-Comment-Classification/README.md

 # Toxic-Comment-Classification

 I have converted the multi label problem into binary problem.
+It will classify given comments are toxic or not.

 Modeling : Bidirectional LSTM